ucsb-cs148/w25/_lab/lab05.md

 # Procedure for Today's MVP Review

-We will play your MVP videos in this (random) order.
-After each video is played, you
+We will play your MVP videos in the order below.
+After each video is played, we will have Q&A, and during and after the presentation you will collect feedback on a Google Form we posted on the new Slack mvp-presentation channel.

 **12pm Section:**
 ```
+T01 - cookbooksocial (T05 asks a question)
+T02 - fouryearscheduleplanner (T03 asks a question)
 T03 - cheapskate (T01 asks a question)
-T01 - cookbooksocial (T05 asks a question)
 T05 - telekineticgame (T02 asks a question)
-T02 - fouryearscheduleplanner (T03 asks a question)
 ```
 **1pm Section:**
 ```
-T08 - buddyup (T04 asks a question)
 T04 - interactivesolarsystem (T07 asks a question)
+T06 - fitnessandnutritiontracker (T08 asks a question)
 T07 - studygroup (T06 asks a question)
-T06 - fitnessandnutritiontracker (T08 asks a question)
+T08 - buddyup (T04 asks a question)
 ```
 **2pm Section:**
 ```
+T09 - musicrecommendation (T10 asks a question)
 T10 - weeklyschedule (T11 asks a question)
 T11 - proceduralgeneration (T09 asks a question)
-T09 - musicrecommendation (T10 asks a question)
 ```

 &nbsp;